Credit Agricole phishing page in French revealed

 • Never click links in unsolicited delivery messages.
 Always go directly to the official courier website.

-• Never pay a “redelivery fee” via a link.
-Legitimate fees are collected through the official site after logging in or upon delivery.
+• Never pay a “small fee” via a link to receive a package.
+Legitimate couriers handle fees through their official site or upon delivery.

-Threat Analysis: Saudi Post Phishing – Small Fee & Card Harvesting
+Threat Analysis: Ørsted Refund Phishing – Card & Identity Data Harvesting

 How it works: